osm-search/nominatim-org-site/_posts/2024-08-07-wikimedia-file.md

 As early as 2014 (version 2.2) Nominatim had the option to imported additional scoring files.
-Those files were created from Wikipedia metdata.
+Those files were created from Wikipedia metadata.
 First using their pageviews, later based on links between Wikipedia article, links between Wikipedia projects (languages), then including redirects and now even taking Wikidata into account.